-- 16.2.18.19 INTRAVENOUS THERAPY EDUCATIONAL COURSE APPROVAL REQUIREMENTS FOR CERTIFICATION: The board will approve an intravenous therapy educational course for certification after the educational course provider submits to the board: - A. a completed application; - B. the payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation of having complied with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.10 NMAC; - E. documentation demonstrating that it will provide the intravenous therapy educational course hours defined in 16.2.18.20 NMAC; - F. documentation demonstrating that it will provide the intravenous therapy educational course curriculum defined in 16.2.18.21 NMAC; and - G. documentation that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
-A passing grade of seventy percent is required for certification to demonstrate learned knowledge.
-[16.2.18.19 NMAC N, 6/16/2015; A, 10/22/2024] - 16.2.18.20 INTRAVENOUS THERAPY COURSE PREREQUISITES: Only a New Mexico licensed DOM, in good standing, and board certified in basic injection therapy, may apply for an intravenous therapy educational course in expanded practice. - A. Proof of current BLS/CPR certification that will be current for two years from an American heart association, American red cross, or American safety and health institute provider. - B. Proof of completion of at least three semester hours of college level biochemistry from an accredited institution that provides evaluation of competencies by examination.
-A board approved college level online course is acceptable.
+16.2.18.19 INTRAVENOUS THERAPY EDUCATIONAL COURSE APPROVAL REQUIREMENTS FOR CERTIFICATION: The board will approve an intravenous therapy educational course for certification after the educational course provider submits to the board:

+- A. the completed application form provided by the board; - B. the payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation of having complied with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.10 NMAC: - E. documentation demonstrating that it will provide the intravenous therapy educational course hours defined in 16.2.18.20 NMAC; - F. documentation demonstrating that it will provide the intravenous therapy educational course curriculum defined in 16.2.18.21 NMAC; and - G. documentation that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
+[16.2.18.19 NMAC N, 06-16-2015]

+16.2.18.20 INTRAVENOUS THERAPY COURSE PREREQUISITES: Only a New Mexico licensed DOM, in good standing, and board certified in basic injection therapy, may apply for an intravenous therapy educational course in expanded practice.

+- A. Proof of current BLS/CPR certification that will be current for two (2) years from an American heart association provider. - B. Proof of completion of at least three (3) semester hours of college level biochemistry from an accredited institution that provides evaluation of competencies by examination.
+A board approved college level on line course is acceptable.

-[16.2.18.20 NMAC - N, 6/16/2015; A, 10/22/2024]
+[16.2.18.20 NMAC - N, 06-16-2015]